mldangelo/personal-site/src/data/about.md

 # Intro

-I am a co-founder and the CTO of [Arthena](https://arthena.com) where I build tools to price fine art quickly, accurately, and at scale.
-I also advise startups, and I invest in people and ideas through a [small venture fund](https://skepticalinvestments.biz).
-I am particularly interested in projects that touch health and safety, imaging, social impact, and aerospace.
-If you think I can be helpful to you or would like to meet me, please feel free to get in touch.
+I am the VP of Engineering at Smile Identity, where I work on tools that have helped over 60,000,000 people in Africa gain access to financial services.
+Before Smile, I was the co-founder & CTO of [Arthena](https://arthena.com) and a co-founder of [Matroid](https://matroid.com).
+In my spare time, I invest in people and ideas through a [small venture fund](https://skepticalinvestments.biz).
+I am particularly interested in projects with high social impact.
+If you think I can be helpful to you or your cause and would like to meet, please feel free to get in touch.

-# Currently

-At Arthena, I have learned how to build teams, manage people, shape culture, develop relationships with customers, sell enterprise products, and build on-line predictive models with technologies like [Dask](https://dask.org/), [Dagster](https://dagster.io/), [TensorFlow](https://www.tensorflow.org/), and [spaCy](https://spacy.io/).
-I primarily work as a data engineer but have broad experience across Arthena’s stack.

 # Some history